RenderKit/embree/doc/src/api/rtcGetGeometryOppositeHalfEdge.md

 either no neighboring face, or more than 2 neighboring faces.
 In these cases the function just returns the same edge `edgeID` again.

+This function can only be used for subdivision geometries.
+The function depends on the topology as the topologies of a subdivision geometry have different index buffers assigned.

 #### EXIT STATUS

 On failure an error code is set that can be queried using